Valleys & Cardiff Local Routes: Electrification

 The investment will require new trains and should result in reduced journey times and cheaper maintenance of the network.
 Work was expected to start between 2014 and 2019, but has since been pushed back to between 2019 and 2024.

 Lines

 The colours used below are from the official network map (see External links).
 Stations in bold are major interchanges for the network.

 Routes

 Generally trains run from one line to another, joining at Cardiff Central eliminating the need for changing trains there.
 However they may not run for the whole length of the line.

-Services run between:
+Before the June 2024 train timetable changes, Services had run between: